Polyus (spacecraft): Development

 In 1985, the decision was made to test-launch the new Energia launch vehicle, which was still in the testbed phase.
 A 100-ton dummy payload was initially considered for the launch, but in a series of last-minute changes, it was decided that the almost-completed Skif spacecraft would be launched instead for a 30-day mission.

 The development of the real Skif was completed in just one year, from September 1985 to September 1986.
 Testing and tweaking the Energia launch vehicle, the launch pad and the Skif itself moved the launch to February, and later to May 1987.
 According to Boris Gubanov, the head designer of the Energia launch vehicle, the work schedule of the preceding years was exhausting, and at the point of Mikhail Gorbachev's visit on 11 May, he asked the Soviet premier to clear the launch now, because "there will be heart attacks".

 The catastrophic malfunction that led to Skif entering the atmosphere in the same area as Energia's second stage was successfully investigated.
 It was found that 568 seconds after launch, the timing control device gave the logical block a command to discard the side modules' covers and laser exhaust covers.
 Unknowingly, the same command was earlier used to open the solar panels and disengage the maneuvering thrusters.
 This was not discovered because of the logistics of the testing process and overall haste.
 Main thrusters engaged while the Skif kept turning, overshooting the intended 180-degree turn.
-The spacecraft lost speed and reverted to the ballistic trajectory.
+The spacecraft lost speed and reverted to a ballistic trajectory.